LeoNatan/LNPopupController/README.md

 }
 ```

+The example project includes a fully functional example scene with a custom tab bar container controller, including animated and/or interactive custom tab bar hiding support.

 ## Additional Notes

 * Legacy non-translucent tab bar and toolbars are not supported and can cause visual artifacts or layout glitches.
 Apple has many problem with such bars, and supporting those is not a priority for `LNPopupController`.